Friends of Ngong Road

 October was the fourth profitable month in a row for Karibu Loo.
 The business seems to have found its footing and is now a growing young business in a pioneering area.

-Winner of “Best Sanitation Provider in Kenya” Award
+Winner of the “Best Sanitation Provider in Kenya” Award

-In September the team applied for and won the Kenyan hospitality industry’s MICE (Meetings, Incentives, Conferences and Exhibitions) Award for the “Best Sanitation Provider in Kenya”.
-The team was presented the award at a dinner event, which all the managers proudly attended.
-Since winning the award, the marketing staff have blasted the news out as an email to all current and prospective clients, featured it on the website and on Facebook.
+In September the team applied for and won the Kenyan hospitality industry’s MICE (Meetings, Incentives, Conferences, and Exhibitions) Award for the “Best Sanitation Provider in Kenya”.
+The team presented the award at a dinner event, which all the managers proudly attended.
+Since winning the prize, the marketing staff has blasted the news out as an email to all current and prospective clients and featured it on the website and on Facebook.
 It is a source of pride for the whole organization.

 Social Media Marketing Fueling Success

-While our Business Development Manager remains focused on institutional sales (especially schools and construction companies), a growing part of the business is coming from our emphasis on social media marketing.
+While our Business Development Manager remains focused on institutional sales (especially schools and construction companies), a growing part of the business comes from our emphasis on social media marketing.
 Maureen Mulievi, our Executive Director, hired a Google expert who has significantly increased our online presence and effectiveness.
 Our phone started ringing so much that we have had to go to a new phone system to keep up with the calls from individual customers and businesses.
-That combined with our MICE Award have helped both institutional and event driven sales.
+That combined with our MICE Award has helped both institutional and event-driven sales.

 July 16, 2019 By Keith Leave a Comment